vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

 Upgrading the vSphere Integrated Containers appliance requires you to deploy an instance of the new version of the appliance, use SSH to log in to the new appliance, and run an upgrade script.
 The script copies the relevant disk files from the old appliance to the new appliance.
 All configurations from the previous installation transfer to the upgraded appliance.

 Because disk files are copied rather than moved, the old appliance is not affected by the upgrade process.
 You can keep it as a backup.
+This is the recommended procedure for performing upgrades.

-If you prefer to perform the upgrade by manually moving disks from the old appliance to the new appliance rather than by copying them, see [Upgrade the vSphere Integrated Containers Appliance by Manually Moving Disks](upgrade_appliance_manual.md).
+You can also perform the upgrade by manually moving disks from the old appliance to the new appliance rather than by copying them.
+For information about manual upgrade, see [Upgrade the vSphere Integrated Containers Appliance by Manually Moving Disks](upgrade_appliance_manual.md).

 **Prerequisites**